Last updated on September 29, 2022

 Back in 2017, when I stumbled upon those words in my journal, I was quite stunned by their prophetic implications.

-I wrote them on the gray cardboard in the back of my journal so I could go back to the passage later.
+I wrote them on the gray cardboard in the back of my journal to go back to the passage later.
 I didn’t know the significance of what I wrote when I wrote it, and I had no memory of writing it after my double mastectomy—or now.

 I claimed that passage throughout my one-year cancer battle that included surgery, proton therapy, chemo infusions, and reconstruction.
 I found great comfort knowing that God, in my words, “had my back.”
 I didn’t need to worry, He was protecting me, my wounds would quickly heal, and my godliness would lead me forward.

-I knew whatever godliness I had was from God, so my belief at the time was that God would give me more holiness because His glory would protect me.
+I knew whatever godliness I had was from God, so my belief then was that God would give me more holiness because His glory would protect me.
 When you face a cancer diagnosis, especially one as daunting as mine, you want all the protection from your heavenly Father that He gives you.

 I’m now a two-year cancer survivor.
 Two people who went through treatment at the same time as me are no longer with us.
 I struggled with that at first.
 Psychologists call it “survivor guilt,” until God said to me, “They finished the job I gave to them.
 You aren’t done.”